 I am fluent in Portuguese, Italian, Spanish and English.
 During my life as a Missionary Sister, I have served in many capacities.
 Some of those roles include Registered Head Nurse, Spiritual Director, Chaplain and Administration.

-For the past four years, I have been guiding the National Shrine of Saint Frances Xavier Cabrini.
+For the past seven years, I have been guiding the National Shrine of Saint Frances Xavier Cabrini.
 It has been an honor and privilege for me to serve in this sacred space where miracles often happen.
 It has been a great pleasure to meet new friends like you.
 My hope is that you feel welcome here and can discover a peaceful haven where you can be filled with God’s love, peace and comfort.

 The National Shrine originally opened in 1955 and for 47 years was connected to Columbus Hospital in Lincoln Park.
 The hospital and Shrine closed in 2002.
 Fortunately, the site was redeveloped and ten years later the renovated Shrine reopened as a new entity at Lakeview Avenue and St. James Place.
 The Shrine stands as a testament to Mother Cabrini as a woman religious, her life, her holiness, her works on behalf of the most vulnerable in Society.